frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ### Reading Data

-There are 2 different types of ouput that Table can produce:
+There are 2 different types of output that Table can produce:

 ```python